-My current research extends the field of ancient urbanism in new directions.
-I work on a project on the urban growth of late Hellenistic and Roman Delos, addressing the relationship between economic and social change, urban growth and physical infrastructure, in the context of which she co-directs an underwater fieldwork survey around Delos and Rheneia (2014-) to clarify the harbor infrastructure of the Delian emporium, locate shipwrecks and investigate the maritime routes around the island.
-I also co-direct with George Koutsouflakis an underwater survey around islands Levitha, Kinaros and Maura in the central Aegean Sea (2019-) the first to focus on the central Aegean to locate shipwrecks in the vicinity of these islands as a means of documenting the maritime connections of ancient Greece with Asia Minor.
-In summer 2021, I embarked on a new fieldwork project in the city of Teos in Turkey, leading the 3D reconstruction of Hermogenes’ temple of Dionysos (2021-) and in 2022 I will start directing the excavation and study of the bouleuterion with adjacent triporticus at Teos.
+My current research extends the field of Greek and Roman architecture and urbanism in new directions.
+I work on a book project on the urban growth of late Hellenistic and Roman Delos, addressing the relationship between economic and social change, urban growth and physical infrastructure.
+In the context of this project I co-direct an underwater fieldwork survey around Delos and Rheneia (2014-) to clarify the harbor infrastructure of the Delian emporium, locate shipwrecks and investigate the maritime routes around the island.
+I also collaborate with George Koutsouflakis on an underwater survey around islands Levitha, Kinaros and Maura in the central Aegean Sea (2019-) — the first to focus on the central Aegean to locate shipwrecks in the vicinity of these islands as a means of documenting the maritime connections of ancient Greece with Asia Minor.
+In summer 2022, I embarked on a new fieldwork project at Teos in Turkey in collaboration with Musa Kadıoğlu for the excavation and study of the bouleuterion and adjacent triporticus at Teos.